[color]Choose[/color] the Path for Your Project

 Sometimes, Intulogy works directly with a client’s training specialists, who have studied the ADDIE model in graduate school.
 However, we’re often contacted by directors and executives who know their company has a training need, but they don’t know much about the instructional design process.

 Intulogy’s training specialists share a flowchart of the ADDIE instructional design model with our clients.
 It helps our clients locate where they are in the training project lifecycle, and it provides a common language for us to discuss the project.
-Each page in the ADDIE section library offers a link to this flowchart in the left-hand navigation bar.